bueltge/Aptana-Solarized/README.md

 # Solarized Colorscheme for Aptana
 Solarized Colorscheme is precision colors for machines and people.

-See more about the colorschemes on the [Solarized homepage](http://ethanschoonover.com/solarized).
+Solarized was created by [Ethan Schoonover][ES] and you can find out more about the design work that went into it on his [project page][Solarized homepage].

 #### Screenshots
 ![Solarized Dark Example in Aptana IDE][dark]

 ![Solarized Light Example in Aptana IDE][light]

-More screenshots you can find inside the folder [screenshot](https://github.com/bueltge/Aptana-Solarized/tree/master/screenshots).
+More screenshots you can find inside the folder [screenshot](scrshots).

 [dark]: https://raw.github.com/bueltge/Aptana-Solarized/master/screenshots/Aptana-Solarized-Dark_001.png
 [light]: https://raw.github.com/bueltge/Aptana-Solarized/master/screenshots/Aptana-Solarized-Light_001.png "Solarized Light Example in Aptana IDE"